kenjdavidson/kenjdavidson.content/writing/2019-06-02---my-foray-into-swift-streams/index.md

 ---
-type: Post
-title: For my first IOS project, why not start with Streams!
+title: "For my first IOS project, why not start with Streams!"
-summary:
+description:
   While developting my companies mobile application I needed to write a custom library for IOS to allow Bluetooth Classic scanning.
 Why not jump directly into Swift streams as my first (ever) IOS project.
 What could go wrong?
-category: Technology
+date: 2019-06-02
 tags: [Swift, React Native]
+slug: "/2019/06/02/my-foray-into-swift-streams"
 ---

 While working on the library [react-native-bluetooth-classic](https://github.com/kenjdavidson/react-native-bluetooth-classic) I got my first taste of Swift Streams through the [ExternalAccessory](https://developer.apple.com/documentation/externalaccessory) framework.
 Since I've worked with streams in Java a number of times I thought this would be as straight forward, although not as straight forward, once I grasped the concept it finished itself pretty quickly.